Black Swan or White Swan?

 What makes forecasting the outcome of such events difficult is complexity.
 You can only really form a view, a clear one, if you understand all the elements.
 The key in order to figure out all of the intricacies of the plot, is detail and accuracy.
 Detail makes the difference, as they say. Αn investment in such a multidimensional sector, like shipping industry, requires both of them.

 Tradeviews data helps decipher of all the appropriate elements and understanding how they interact.
 These tools can help you navigate a more unambiguous view in difficult and unstable times.
+They also help teach how to forecast trade in a pandemic.
 Let’s take a look at what Russell presented in 2020.

 Colour by Numbers